Tokenization for Molecular Foundation Models: Discussion

 \section{Discussion}

-We introduce two new tokenizers, smirk and smirk-gpe, for chemistry language models that can represent the entirety of the OpenSMILES specification.
-In contrast to prior works, smirk splits bracketed atoms into their constituent elements, enabling full coverage with limited vocabulary (\cref{fig:oov_tokens}) Additionally, we've implemented a BPE variant, smirk-gpe, capable of merging frequently co-occurring SMILES tokens into a single meta-token.
+The two new tokenizers, Smirk and Smirk-GPE, introduced in this work can represent the entirety of the OpenSMILES\cite{CraOpenSMILES2016} specification.
+In contrast to prior works, Smirk splits bracketed atoms into their constituent glyphs, enabling full coverage with a limited vocabulary (\cref{fig:oov_tokens}) We also implemented Smirk-GPE, a \ac{BPE}-like tokenizer, to further compress the Smirk tokenization -- akin to earlier \ac{APE} and \ac{SPE} tokenizers\cite{LPP+ComparingSMILESSELFIES2024,LFSMILESPairEncoding2021}.
 While both tokenizers achieve full coverage of the OpenSMILES specification, differences between SMILES flavors can still lead to unknown tokens.
-For example, the MoleculeNet's HIV benchmark includes \smiles{OCc1cc[te]c1}, despite \tok{[te]} not being a valid aromatic symbol.
-However, the overall information loss from unknown tokens remains negligible, as \tok{[te]} was the sole ambiguity in our corpus of 1.6B molecules.
-Ongoing efforts to standardize the SMILES language will clarify and eliminate these ambiguities\cite{ApoBalsaCompactLine2022,VinIUPACSMILESSpecification}.
-In the meantime, smirk delivers nearly identical tokenization for most molecules, with a marginal increase in fertility relative to chemistry-specific tokenizers (\cref{fig:fertility}).
+For example, MoleculeNet's HIV dataset includes \smiles{OCc1cc[te]c1}; however, \tok{[te]} is not valid per OpenSMILES\cite{CraOpenSMILES2016}.
+As the only unknown token across our corpus of 2.1 billion molecules, the impact of \tok{[te]} on Smirk and Smirk-GPE is likely negligible.
+Ongoing efforts to standardize the SMILES language could help clarify and eliminate these ambiguities\cite{ApoBalsaCompactLine2022,VinIUPACSMILESSpecification2019}.

-Additionally, we introduced the use of N-grams as a proxy language model for a transformer-based model, which allows us to assess the impact of a tokenizer's particular vocabulary directly.
-As noted by prior works, establishing a causal link between tokenizer metrics and model performance remains an immensely expensive task\cite{GCE+UnpackingTokenizationEvaluating2024,GMFindingOptimalVocabulary2020,RPV+HowGoodYour2021}.
-N-gram language models can serve as an intermediate step between intrinsic metrics and extrinsic evaluations.
-Admittedly, N-grams have largely been replaced by neural and transformer-based language models\cite{MAS+WordsCharactersBrief2021}; however, their lack of hyperparameters makes them ideal as a minimally intrusive baseline language model.
-Using N-grams as a proxy language model, we have quantified the potential impact of unknown tokens on model performance (\cref{fig:unknown_info_loss}).
-The information loss for a particular molecule can be large (\cref{fig:unknown_log_odds}).
-However, due to the rarity of unknown tokens, the impact on downstream performance remains small for most tokenizers (\cref{fig:unknown_info_loss}).
+We demonstrated n-grams as a proxy language model for tokenizer evaluation, positioning them as an intermediate step between existing intrinsic and extrinsic metrics.
+We found n-gram performance metrics to be highly correlated with both pretraining and downstream performance metrics of transformer-based molecular foundation models (\cref{fig:ngram_prog}).
+Our results suggest unknown tokens are detrimental to downstream performance, particularly for datasets on which the tokenizer has limited coverage.
+As a single-point evaluation, our analysis may underestimate the performance that could be achieved with additional hyperparameter tuning.